hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 ## General options
 * disabled\
-  Setting this to false provides a simple way to temporarily remove a storage plane from the installation without haveing to delete the definition from the values.yaml.
+  Setting this to true provides a simple way to temporarily remove a storage plane from the installation without haveing to delete the definition from the values.yaml.
 * defaultSprayParts\
   When a file is sprayed from a landing zone, it is common to split it into multiple parts to allow it to be read efficiently from Thor.
-In bare-metal systems the number of parts is determined by the size of the Thor that the storage is associated with.
+In bare-metal systems the number of parts created when spraying is determined by the size of the Thor (or Roxie) cluster targetted by the spray operation.
 In Kubernetes the storage is separate so there is no associated size, so this property provides the default number of parts to partition the file into.
 * subPath\
   This property has two uses.
 The first use allows two storage planes to share the same underlying storage.
 Two planes can share the same pvc, if the prefix and all the storage properties are identical.
 The subPath property specifies which sub directory within this shared storage to use for this category.\
   The second use is detailed below in bare-metal and Kubernetes co-existing.